jirkapok/GasPlanner/README.md

 * Add CNS and OTU calculations
 * Add option to define deep stops
 * UI tweaks
-  * Add average depth to the dive info
-  * Add max. nodeco limit to the dive info table
+  * Add to dive info: average depth, nodeco limit and total deco, if any
   * Add option to reduce plan table only to list of stops
   * Add button to apply max dive time and max depth in to simple depths